liangyubuaa/HELP-DKT/README.md

-# HELP-DKT: An Interpretable Cognitive Model of How Students Learn Programming Based on Deep Knowledge Tracing
+# HELP-DKT: an Interpretable Cognitive Model of How Students Learn Programming Based on Deep Knowledge Tracing

+# About

+This is an implementation of the HELP-DKT model, described in the following paper: HELP-DKT: an Interpretable Cognitive Model of How Students Learn Programming Based on Deep Knowledge Tracing (https://www.nature.com/articles/s41598-022-07956-0).

 # Contributors